lsylvester/multifetch-demo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Set up the application by running `bin/setup`

+Run the application using `bin/rails s`

+Assess the site on `http://localhost:3000?touch=<N>` where <N> is the number of records you want to touch to fortce the cache to miss them.

+Watch the log to see what queries are running.